openstack-archive/refstack-client/README.rst

    **Options:**

+   a. -c option allows to specify SHA of commit or branch in Tempest repository which will be installed.
-   a. -t option allows to specify tag in Tempest repository which will be installed.
-By default, Tempest from last tag release will be used.
+   b. -t option allows to specify tag in Tempest repository which will be installed.
+   c.
+By default, Tempest will be installed from commit 7c8fcc67343fc6e968213fddadb8e0e1ea58cbcb (10 Apr 2015).

 **Usage**